Estimating Dense-Packed Zone Height in Liquid-Liquid Separation: A Physics-Informed Neural Network Approach: Physics-informed neural network model of the settler dynamics

 \subsection{Prediction results}

 We analyze how the models predict the experimental trajectories of phase heights when initialized from a \emph{known state} at $\tau=0$.
 We compare the accuracies of the PINN, VNN, and mechanistic model predictions, and examine the effects of pretraining.
 For both PINN and VNN, we employ an ensemble of models.
 Using an ensemble enables averaging over predictions to mitigate the impact of outlier models and provides a means to quantify prediction uncertainty \citep{dietterich2000ensemble}.
 The ensemble size for both PINN and VNN is fixed at $n_{\mathrm{ensemble}} = 40$.
+To construct the ensemble, we train $n_{\mathrm{ensemble}} = 40$ models independently with identical architectures and training data, but different random initialization of the network parameters.
+Due to the nonconvex loss landscape and stochasticity of the training algorithm, this may result in different trained parameter configurations and, consequently, a distribution of predictions.
+The ensemble spread is interpreted as an approximation of epistemic uncertainty arising from limited data and training variability.

+We report prediction results in \cref{fig:tr3-chaining} and \cref{fig:tr4-chaining}.
+To quantitatively assess model performance, we report the root mean square error (RMSE) of the ensemble-mean predictions over each trajectory, defined as

+where $\hat{y}_i$ and $y_i$ denote the predicted and reference values, respectively, and $N$ is the number of samples.
+In addition, to quantify prediction uncertainty, we report the time-averaged interquartile range (IQR) \citep{dekking2005modern} of the ensemble predictions over each trajectory, defined as

+where $q_{0.25}$ and $q_{0.75}$ denote the 25th and 75th percentiles of the ensemble predictions at a given time instant, respectively.
+The IQR is used instead of the standard deviation to reduce sensitivity to a small number of outlier models \citep{dekking2005modern}.

 Since the PINN and VNN models take time $t \in [0,1] \SI{}{\second}$, initial states, and control inputs as input and predict the heights and outlet flows at time $t$, trajectories over longer horizons must be constructed by chaining, i.e., the predicted heights is passed forward as the initial condition for the subsequent segment.
 Control inputs are known and provided for each segment of the trajectory.